Triang-jyed-driung/Adaptive-BVP/README.md

 u(x) = \exp \left( - \frac{x^2}{2} \right)
 ```
 This solution fails to converge because $e^{-18}$ is too small.
 But the shape of the solution is correct.

 Note: This sover is programmed to automatically exit when there are more than 1024 intervals.
 Systems with a large number of intervals require significantly longer time to solve.

+The solver runs 13 iterations with 1405 subintervals, and forced to exit because there are more than 1024 intervals.
+The time spent is 2.289s.

 ![Ex2](exp-x2.jpg)